danmayer/danmayer.github.com/_drafts/2017-07-25-information-architecture-changes.md

 * Ability to communicate clearly across Dev, PM, & BI teams anticipated impacts
 * Quickly visualize and be able to discuss changes (faster feedback loop)
-* Reduce bad data models making hitting production prior to full cross functional review and understanding
+* Reduce bad data models making it to production prior to full cross functional review and understanding
 * Support asynchronous communication styles that work best for our distributed team
-* Ability to incremental evolve the model quickly during discussions
+* Ability to incrementally evolve the model quickly during discussions
 * Ability to see high and low level details using the same data
 * Ability to focus in to only the models under discussion
 * Easily integrates into our tool chain